Why Beginners Lose Money Investing (And How to Stop It From Happening to You)

-You’re not doomed to repeat these mistakes.
-But you need to understand what they are first.
+You’re not doomed to repeat these mistakes – but you need to understand them first.
+These are the mistakes that cost beginners the most.

 Mistake #1: Starting Without a Plan